-The greatest winter festival in Japan, Sapporo Snow Festival is scheduled to be held from 31 January to 11 February in 2020.
+The greatest winter festival in Japan, Sapporo Snow Festival is held annually in Sapporo City, Hokkaido for 7 or 8 days in early February.
 The event features spectacular snow and ice sculptures, and attracts over 2 million visitors.

-Another spectacular winter event, featuring the winter tradition of northern part of Japan, Kamakura (snow huts).
-Two most spectacular Kamakura Festivals in Japan : Yokote Kamakura Festival and Yunishigawa Onsen Kamakura Festival are both held annually featuring numbers of Kamakura statues and lanterns.
+Another spectacular winter events that feature the winter tradition of northern Japan is Kamakura (snow huts) festivals.
+Two most spectacular Kamakura festivals in Japan are Yokote Kamakura Festival in Akita Prefecture and Yunishigawa Onsen Kamakura Festival in Tochigi Prefecture which are both held annually featuring numbers of Kamakura statues and lanterns.

 4. Winter Illumination

 Winter illumination is the most popular attraction during winter, and light-up events are held across the country.
-Some events end after Christmas but, most of them continue through the whole winter, so it’s still not too late for winter illumination viewings.
+Some events end around Christmas Day but, many of them continue through the whole winter.
+You can enjoy spectacular winter illumination until spring begins.